DRY COMMODITY Trends

 Sugar

-• Offered price levels for the balance of calendar year 2024 remain mostly steady, with little trading reported over the past week, according to analysts, who report that domestic sugar beet planting is now underway
+• Offered price levels for the balance of calendar year 2024 remain mostly steady, with modest trading reported by vendors over the past week

 Dry Beans

-• Dry bean end users are beginning to inquire about Q3 coverage, according to early April updates from cash dealers.
-They report that product availability is “adequate” for most varieties as the planting season begins
+• Dry bean end users are currently filling in Q3 coverage now, according to this week’s updates from cash dealers.
+They report that product availability is “adequate” for most varieties, as we are now well into the planting season

 • USDA weekly cash prices are still below last year’s levels for the spot position on several dry bean varieties